-A large, economical storage space
+Large, economical storage space

-An original gift idea: lifetime online storage
+An original gift idea: online storage space for life

 Storage to share with the family

-This time, the 2 TB storage space can be shared as you wish with 4 other people.
+This time, the 2TB storage space can be shared as you wish with up to 4 other people.

-How to choose an online storage?
+How to choose online storage?